Highly Scalable Quantum Router with Frequency-Independent Scattering Spectra: Conclusion

 \section{Conclusion}

 In this study, we first propose a theoretical model for single-channel quantum router, which connects two semi-infinite CRWs through a giant atom.
 It is demonstrated that the scattering spectra of this model exhibit two transfer peaks with a maximum value of 1 due to the influence of the classical field.
 Unlike other routers with only one transfer peak, the enhancement of the giant atom-cavity coupling strength can be proved to be a more efficient means of broadening the energy range with high transfer rates.
-More importantly, this router can achieve 100\% transfer rate over the entire energy band of CRW under appropriate parameter values, indicating its independence from the incident photon's energy.
-We explain this peculiar phenomenon arises from quantum interference between various pathways contributing to the formation of the final reflected wave, and substantiate this perspective through structural modifications to the router.
+More importantly, this router can achieve 100\% transfer rate over the entire energy band and can be controlled by the classical field to determine whether the transfer occurs.
+We have provided an intuitive physical explanation for this intriguing result, and verified that it fundamentally originates from quantum interference effects between different pathways.

 Furthermore, we expand the capabilities of the single-channel quantum router by incorporating an additional semi-infinite CRW.
-The results demonstrate that by adjusting the strengths of different couplings and the classical field, We can control the output of photons from any single channel with perfect transfer or distribute them simultaneously to both channels in any desired proportion.
+The results demonstrate that by adjusting the strengths of different couplings and the classical field, We can control the output of photons from any single port with perfect transfer or distribute them simultaneously to both ports in any desired proportion.
+More importantly, the scattering spectra is almost unaffected by the photon frequency, allowing us to avoid frequency constraints and significantly enhance the router's stability and universality.
 Moreover, by coupling giant atoms with more semi-infinite CRWs, this router can achieve greater flexibility and complexity in its applications.

-Superconducting quantum circuits are poised to be the optimal platform for implementing this model.
-Here, array of Josephson junction resonator or Josephson photonic-crystal waveguide can serve as CRWs\cite{SQC_CRW_1,SQC_CRW_2,SQC_CRW_3}, while the cyclic three-level giant atom can be realized using a symmetric superconducting quantum interference device and two identical Josephson junctions\cite{SQC_GA_1}.